MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 ## What kinds of contributions help the community?

 There are lots of different ways to help the quantum programming community through your contributions.
-In this guide, we'll focus on three ways that are especially relevant to Azure Quantum and the Quantum Development Kit.
+This guide focuses on three ways that are especially relevant to Azure Quantum and the Quantum Development Kit.
 All of these ways are critical to building a quantum community that empowers people.
 That said, this is definitely not an exhaustive list — we encourage you to explore other ways to help the community build on the promise of quantum programming!